MileHacker Logo

 Flumen Corridor

-A unique forest park with giant banyan woods and an ancient pagoda.
+A unique park with forests with giant banyan woods and an ancient pagoda.

 Local Markets

-hubs offering fresh produce, local crafts, and exotic spices.
+hubs providing fresh produce, local crafts, and exotic spices.

 Beyond the City